Changissnz/selfinterest/README.md

 ## More on philosophies of self-interest #74

-Suppose the effect is what comes is registered first by cognition.
+Suppose the effect is what is registered first by cognition.
+The concepts of replacement and duplication are put to extensive use in some deception methodologies that are or were likewise designed for extensive obfuscation such that the facts, the most pertinent of information attributes, are the kernel that is never touched.